neroden/timetable_kit/timetable_kit/connecting_services/logos/README-logos.rst

 Ottawa
 'o_train' - DONE
 Montreal
-'exo' - DONE - can't be tested due to suspension of Adirondack 'montreal_metro' - DONE - can't be tested due to suspension of Adirondack Vancouver
+'exo' - DONE
+'montreal_metro' - DONE
+Vancouver
 'skytrain' - No logo in regular use.
 Use text.